Read this before Doing Business in Qatar

 It is beneficial to be acquainted with Islam and the Islamic culture, as that would help tremendously considering Qatar is an Islamic nation.
-Islam is central to how business is conducted.
+Islam is central to how business is conducted in Qatar.
 Although business here is conducted in a similar manner as that in the West, Islam is the constant running thread that influences how things are done in Qatar.

 You don’t need to learn the national language, Arabic, because English is the language of choice in business negotiations with Qatar.
-Since a majority of businessmen, politicians and government officials have a very good command over English in the country; it is not even required to hire a translator.
+Since a majority of businessmen, politicians and government officials have a very good command over English in the country; it is not even required to hire a translator in Qatar.